-‘Vanderpump Rules’ Star James Kennedy’s Model Girlfriend Raquel Leviss Takes Paris Fashion Week By Storm
+‘Vanderpump Rules’ Star James Kennedy’s Model Girlfriend, Raquel Leviss, Takes Paris Fashion Week By Storm

 “I’m not sure if I’m really made out for the cameras since I hesitate before speaking my mind.
 It’s something I have been working on and I think the viewers would agree with me when I say I’ve been more open in Season 7,” she explained.
 “When James and I first started dating and he asked me to film with him, I was very reluctant and really weighed my pros and cons.
 Now I am happy to film and enjoy doing it more.
 However, I don’t LOVE being in front of the camera.
 My reasons for being in front of the camera are actually because I love my boyfriend.
 Not the other way around.”

-Kennedy and Leviss are currently living together in Los Angeles as they focus on their careers, him with his DJ-ing ventures and her with her modeling.
+Kennedy and Leviss are currently living together in Los Angeles as they focus on their careers, him with his DJ ventures and her with her modeling.

 To see more of Leviss and Kennedy, don’t miss new episodes of Vanderpump Rules Season 7 on Monday nights at 9 p.m. on Bravo TV.